-There are two main ways of dealing with hardened cuticles: one is to cut them off, using the type of implement we described above.
-The other is to apply a lotion and let them soften, which is what this product is designed to do.
+There are two main ways of dealing with cuticle removal: one is to cut them off, using the type of implement we described above.
+The other is to apply lotion and let them soften, which is what this product is designed to do.
 Which is best?
 That is very much down to individual choice and – we should add – to the health and state of your cuticles.
 This 195ml bottle – it’s also available in 495ml – contains a natural liquid including bearberry extract which is apparently conducive to softening.

 3. Sally Hansen Instant Cuticle Remover